-Eliza, 19, is a third year English major at the Universidad Modular Abierta in San Salvador.
+Eliza, 22, is a fifth year English major at the Universidad Modular Abierta in San Salvador.
 She lives at home with her mother, two older sisters, and younger sister.
 Her extended family lives in two small homes that share a common kitchen and bathroom area with Eliza’s house.
-Eliza is awake by 4am. every weekday so she can leave home at 4:30, take the public bus to campus and arrive for class at 6:30.
-Once her school day finishes at noon, Eliza heads back home to help her mother around the house, then works diligently on homework until crawling into bed around 10pm.
+Eliza has morning classes throughout the week and leaves her house around 6am in order to make it to the university.
+After class, she returns home in the afternoon or evening depending on her last class.

 We asked Eliza to answer a few questions to help you get to know her better.
 Below are her responses!